wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 Introduction
 --------------------
-Welcome to OSSEC-ELK Stack integration guide, throught some simple steps you will set up an entire ELK Stack architecture to monitor, collect, process, index and display your OSSEC Alerts.
+Welcome to OSSEC-ELK Stack integration guide, thought some simple steps you will set up an entire ELK Stack architecture to monitor, collect, process, index and display your OSSEC Alerts.

 `OSSEC Official Website <http://www.ossec.net/>`_

-The full guide is based on OSSEC Wazuh version, we contribute with OSSEC community by developing extended funcionality.
+The full guide is based on OSSEC Wazuh version, we contribute with OSSEC community by developing extended functionality .

 These are some features we are talking about: